microsoft/DynamicTelemetry/docs/docs/index.md

 The DynamicTelemetry development team wants to make debugging highly scaled production software as easy and enjoyable as debugging one application locally.
 We want you to be able to diagnose and explore live production systems without compromising reliability, performance, or customer privacy.

 In this introduction, you will learn about DynamicTelemetry, an open-source diagnostic tool that blends traditional symbolic debuggers with advanced new complements to your existing OpenTelemetry assets and workflows.
 You will be presented with five architectural components that, when used together, bring the peace and calm of local debugging into the distributed cloud.

-Before diving into the overall architecture, lets watch a quick demonstration that will showcase the end to end workflow.
+Before diving into the overall architecture, let\'s watch a quick demonstration that will showcase the end-to-end workflow.

-In this high-level demonstration, we've added DynamicTelemetry to the standard OpenTelemetry Kubernetes sample, but otherwise have not modified (or even recompiled) any code from the OpenTelemetry sample.
+In this high-level demonstration, we've added DynamicTelemetry to the standard OpenTelemetry Kubernetes sample but otherwise have not modified (or even recompiled) any code from the OpenTelemetry sample.

 After the demo, please 'choose your own adventure' by continuing to read along one of the four tracks found below.

 ## DynamicTelemetry Intro Demo

 [Introduction Demo](./Demos.HighLevel.Overview.md)

+<iframe src="https://microsoft-my.sharepoint.com/personal/chgray_microsoft_com/_layouts/15/embed.aspx?UniqueId=b4075e2f-89c5-4907-94ed-966cded40b4f&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create" width="640" height="360" frameborder="0" scrolling="no" allowfullscreen title="DynamicTelemetry_IntroVideo.mp4"></iframe>

 <!--![type:video](../DynamicTelemetry_IntroVideo.mp4)){: style='width: 100%'}
 [Introduction Demo #1](./Demos.1_IntroDemo.md)-->